farmera/sare_grant/study_methods.md

 The most troublesome aspect of a consumer camera (as discussed in [Section 4](kites_balloons_drones.md)) is the image format and the difficulty of calibrating each image such that the final stitched product contains uniform pixel intensities which accurately reflect the intensity of light during a particular flight.
-Calibration is critical both within a flight (since many images are stitched together) and between flights on successive days (since illuminant conditions will differ).
+Calibration is critical both within a flight (since many images are stitched together) and between flights on successive days (since illuminant conditions will change from day to day).
+If the intensity of light varies from moment to moment or from day to day, the amount of reflected light energy from the field will be altered and the result will be distortion of the result.

+To manage variability of light the Sequoia camera uses a 'sunshine sensor' in addition that continuously records the ambient light in the same spectral bands as the multi-spectral sensor in the camera.
+This allows the camera to be used in clear or overcast conditions.

 #### Summary